7 Things You Should Know Before You Sign Up!

 When it comes to transaction speeds for bank to bank transfers, TransferWise is on par with the best.

-The truth is banks at either end are a much greater part of the time required equation, although in theory they could hold onto your funds for a while (while they sort out the swaps etc.).
+The truth is banks at either end are a much greater part of the time equation, and everything is done in business days.

 Although not directly helping speed, just like when you are in an airplane stuck on the tarmac and the captain continually reassures you and updates you on the situation, TransferWise sends quite a few helpful emails so you know exactly what is going on.